tghosgor/threadpool11/README.md

 threadpool11
 ==========

-### A fast, lock-free, cross-platform thread pool implementation using C++11 features.
+### A fast, lock-free, cross-platform, full CPU utilizing thread pool implementation using C++11 features.

 You can find the **dead simple API** documentation on header comments.